 PARP Inhibitor Approved as Adjuvant Treatment for High-risk, Early Breast Cancer

-The FDA approved olaparib for patients with breast cancer who have inherited BRCA mutations and have received prior neoadjuvant or adjuvant immunotherapy
+The FDA approved olaparib for patients with breast cancer who have inherited BRCA mutations and have received prior neoadjuvant or adjuvant chemotherapy

 The U.S. Food and Drug Administration (FDA) has approved the PARP inhibitor olaparib (Lynparza) for use after surgery in certain patients with early-stage, high-risk breast cancer.
 Patients must be selected for olaparib therapy based on an FDA-approved companion diagnostic.